 You can use it as a high-backed mode anywhere between ages 4 and 8 and as a backless option afterward.

-I consider any booster car seat with a width of 17″ or narrower to be a narrow choice, and this car seat is one of those.
+I consider any booster car seat with a width of 17″ or narrower to be a narrow option.
+And this booster seat fits the bill.

 In a compact SUV such as the Honda CRV or any other mid-size SUV, fitting 3 across with the Peg Perego Viaggio HBB 120 shouldn’t be hard.
 And in most small cars, fitting 2 seats in the backseat shouldn’t feel like mission impossible.